Muzietto/geieslists/README.md

 ----------------
 Official release 1 includes elements from the Little Schemer: it supports nested (aka S-expressions) lists in the two factories and in the basic operators.
-The goal is to grow up to FULL FUNCTIONAL support of S-expressions in all operators, in order to allow the implementation of every operation contained in the soon-to-come GitHub repository LittleFunkyJavascripter.
+The goal is to grow up to FULL FUNCTIONAL support of S-expressions in all operators, in order to allow the implementation of every operation contained in the companion repository LittleFunkyJavascripter.

-Why is all this relevant? please note that e.g. the Little Javascripter of Douglas Crockford is NOT fully functional, for example:

-	function cons(a, d) { return [a, d];} <-- I Tawt I Taw a Putty Tat!

-For the time being see file littleFunkyJavascripter.js - stay tuned for more.

 Handling of empty lists is now complete: it all boils down to using EMPTY (a pointless fixed-point evaluation, which actually never gets performed).

 A complete test suite using YUI is enclosed.
 The minimal level of support for S-expressions is shown by the test coverage.
-What ain't tested may still be possible, but you don't know for sure.
+What ain't tested may still be possible, but you can't know for sure.

+Whilst debugging, the method <cons>.c shows a pretty print of the current list.

 DEBITS AND CREDITS
 ------------------